Will-1-Am/100DaysOfCode/README.md

 How to scrape websites with Python and BeautifulSoup https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe

+Translated first @codewars kata from Python to Swift!

 ### R1Day047 Friday, 30 November 2018
 Learning about SFTP!
 Day47 R1 #100DaysOfCode Later I will be attacking my product landing page project @freeCodeCamp again.